Autodesk-Forge/forge-configurator-inventor/README.md

 1. Specify [forge credentials](#specify-forge-credentials).
 1. Copy `AppBundles\InventorBinFolder.props.template` to `AppBundles\InventorBinFolder.props`
 1. Replace the `PATH_TO_YOUR_INVENTOR_BIN` string in the `AppBundles\InventorBinFolder.props` file with your actual Inventor bin folder path, for example: `C:\Program Files\Autodesk\Inventor 2021\Bin`
-1. The application can run in two netwok setting modes that determine how it communicates with FDA servers - `Callback` and `Polling`.
-Default settings is now `Callback` and it requires extre setup to be done.
-   You can use the `Polling` option instead for locally run application (See next optional step instead of this one), however in production using the new callback option is highly recommended to conserve resources.
+1. (Optional) Choose network configuration for your application.
+By default polling is enabled as it offers an easier way to setup and run the application.
+This is OK for locally run applications and debugging.
+However in production using the new callback option is highly recommended to conserve resources.
+In order to enable the callback option modify the `Publisher` section of the appsettings.json file.
-   In order to finish setting up the `Callback` option you will need to modify the `Publisher` section of the `appsettings.json` file.
-Ensure that `"CompletionCheck"` value is set to `"Callback"` and set `"CallbackUrlBase"` value to your server URL or ngrok tunnel URL for a locally run application.
+   Change `"CompletionCheck"` value from `"Polling"` to `"Callback"` and set `"CallbackUrlBase"` url to your server URL or ngrok tunnel URL for a locally run application.
    To run and debug callbacks locally please refer to the [ngrok section](#Use-ngrok-for-localhost-callbacks).
-1. (Optional) Switch network configuration to polling for locally run application and debugging.
-Change `"CompletionCheck"` value from `"Callback"` to `"Polling"` in `Publisher` section of appsettings.json file.
-This is OK for locally run applications and debugging.
 1. *(Optional) Specify if access should be limited in `WebApplication\appsettings.json`.
 Set `Enabled` to `true` or `false`, and populate the `Domains` and `Addresses` fields with comma delimited lists such as `["autodesk.com", "company.com"]` and `["person@company2.com", "person@company3.com"]`*.
 ## Build
 * Building the projects also installs required packages (this can take several minutes).